SupriyaSKamble/PowerBI/README.md

 # 📊 Power BI Sales Dashboard – Global Superstore

 **🎯 Objective:**
-Create a dynamic Power BI dashboard to visualize global sales and profit trends, category breakdowns, and product performance using the Global Superstore dataset.
+To create a dynamic Power BI dashboard to visualize global sales and profit trends, category breakdowns, and product performance using the Global Superstore dataset.

 ---